LongDinhh/Harmony-Music/README.md

 ## Contributing

 We welcome contributions from the community!
+This is a **mobile-only (Android & iOS)** project, so contributions should focus on mobile development and features.
 Whether you're fixing bugs, adding features, improving documentation, or translating the app, your help is appreciated.

 ### How to Contribute